MarqueWalker/DevSecOps/README.md

 A DevOps Engineer's role is to automate the Software Development Lifecycle (SDLC), represented by the infinity symbol that illustrates the continuous flow between development and operations.
 As a DevOps Engineer, you bridge the gap between these two areas, automating processes to ensure everything runs smoothly within the SDLC.

+Planning Phase: involves using agile practices, such as Scrum.
+Essentially, it entails organizing your work, breaking it into smaller tasks, and assigning these tasks to team members for execution.